Tron v. Robertson et al | Law.com Radar

-Attorneys from Wilmer Cutler Pickering Hale and Dorr including partners Kevin P. Muck and Susan S. Muck have stepped in to defend autonomous trucking company Embark Technology in a pending shareholder derivative lawsuit arising from the company's SPAC merger with Northern Genesis Acquisition for more than $4 billion.
-The suit, filed Dec.
-13 in California Northern District Court by the Rosen Law Firm on behalf of Sergio Tron, contends that Embark was overvalued and accuses the defendants of filing false and misleading proxy statements in support of the transaction.
-The case, assigned to U.S. District Judge Kandis A. Westmore, is 4:22-cv-08634, Tron v.
+A team of attorneys from Wilmer Cutler Pickering Hale and Dorr have stepped in to defend Embark Trucks, an autonomous trucking company, in a pending shareholder derivative lawsuit.
+The action, which arises from Embark's 2021 merger with Northern Genesis Acquisition Corp.
+II, was filed Dec.
+13 in California Northern District Court by The Rosen Law Firm.
+The Wilmer Hale defense team includes partners Susan Muck and Kevin Muck.
+The case, assigned to U.S. District Judge William Alsup, is 3:22-cv-08634, Tron v.
 Robertson et al.

 AI & Automation